AdamCox9/Steemit-Follow-Bot/README.md

 Username and password must be set in the config.js.

-`delay - time between broadcast transactions`

 `username – steem username`

 `password – steem password`

+`url - connect to this API sample (wss://steemd-int.steemit.com)`

+`auth_type - one of the several types such as owner or posting`

+`delay - time between broadcast transactions`

+`start – (optional) user to start at (processes in alphanumerical order) this is currently being used across many bots but probably should be set on a per bot basis`

 ## start.js - Sample bot to make 1% upvote to config.steem.sample_post